-- 1. As previously determined by this Court in response to Alliance's Motions to Dismiss, all parties are properly before the Office of Administrative Hearings, and this Court has jurisdiction of the parties and subject matter. - 2.
+- 1. As previously determined by this Court in response to Alliance's Motions to Dismiss, all parties are properly before the Office of Administrative Hearings, and this court has jurisdiction of the parties and subject matter. - 2.
 An ALJ need not make findings as to every fact which arises from the evidence and need only find those facts which are material to the settlement of the dispute.
 Flanders v.
 Gabriel, 110 N.C.
 App.
 438, 440, 429 S.E.2d 611, 612 (1993). - 3.
-Alliance contends that Carolina Community has no right to be a Medicaid provider and therefore this Court cannot find that Carolina Community's rights have been substantially violated by its decision.
-Alliance also argues that Carolina Community's rights are solely contractual in nature and once the contract expired, Carolina Community had no rights. - 4.
+Alliance contends that Fidelity has no right to be a Medicaid provider, and, therefore, this Court cannot find that Fidelity's rights have been substantially violated by its decision.
+Alliance instead argues that Fidelity's rights are solely contractual in nature and once the contract expired, Fidelity had no rights. - 4.
 This contested case is not merely a contract case as Alliance contends.
 This contested case is about Alliance's almost total disregard for Federal and State laws and regulations and its own policies.
 Based on the evidence, the process for the RFP seems almost like it began on a whim-ostensibly to fix problems that had no basis in fact.
 The result was a flawed RFP in which providers which might otherwise be comparable were treated differently, based in significant part on a subjective review.